The Cadfael Chronicles

-The Cadfael Chronicles is a series of historical murder mysteries written by the linguist-scholar Edith Pargeter (1913–1995) under the name "Ellis Peters".

-Set in the 12th century during the Anarchy in England, the novels focus on a Benedictine monk, Cadfael, who aids the law by investigating and solving murders.
+The Cadfael Chronicles is a series of historical murder mysteries written by the English author Edith Pargeter (1913–1995) under the name Ellis Peters.
+Set in the 12th century in England during the Anarchy, the novels focus on a Welsh Benedictine monk, Cadfael, who aids the law by investigating and solving murders.

-In all, Pargeter wrote twenty Cadfael novels between 1977 and 1994.
+In all, Pargeter wrote twenty Cadfael novels between 1977 and 1994, plus one book of short stories.
 Each draws on the storyline, characters and developments of the previous books in the series.
-Pargeter apparently planned the 20th novel, Brother Cadfael's Penance, as the final book of the series, and it brings together the loose story ends into a tidy conclusion.
+Pargeter planned the 20th novel, Brother Cadfael's Penance, as the final book of the series, and it brings together the loose story ends into a tidy conclusion.
 Pargeter herself died shortly after its publication, following a long illness.
-Many of the books have been adapted as both radio episodes, in which Ray Smith, Glyn Houston and subsequently Philip Madoc played the monk, and a television series starring Derek Jacobi as Cadfael.
+Many of the books have been adapted as radio episodes, in which Ray Smith, Glyn Houston and subsequently Philip Madoc played the titular character.
+An ITV television series was also developed from the books, which starred Derek Jacobi as Cadfael.

-Pargeter's Cadfael Chronicles are sometimes credited for popularizing a genre known as the historical mystery novel.
+Pargeter's Cadfael Chronicles have been credited for popularizing the genre of historical mystery novels.

 Brother Cadfael

-Unlike many monks who entered the monastery as children, Cadfael is a conversus, having entered the cloister in his forties after being both a soldier and a sailor.
-His experiences have given him an array of talents and skills useful in monastic life.
+Unlike his fellow monks, who took their vows as youths (and some as children), Cadfael is a conversus who entered the cloister in his forties after being a well-travelled crusader and sea captain.
+His experiences give him an array of talents and skills useful in monastic life and in his frequent role as investigator.
 He is a skilled observer of human nature and a talented herbalist, a skill he learned from Muslims in the Holy Land.
 He is inquisitive and energetic, and has an innate though obviously modern sense of justice and fair play.
 Abbots call upon him as a medical examiner, detective, doctor and diplomat.
 His worldly knowledge, although useful, gets him into trouble with the more doctrinaire characters of the series, and the seeming contradiction between the secular and the spiritual worlds forms a central and continuing theme.